The Khovanov homology of (p,-p,q) pretzel knots: Lee's variant of Khovanov Homology and Rasmussen's s-invariant

 \subsection{Lee's Invariant}

-{ Lee considers a similar construction in \cite{Lee}.
-Her complex comes from the same $n$-cube of smoothings, and the modules associated to the vertices are the same as Khovanov's, although Lee chooses the coefficient ring to be the rational numbers.
+{ Lee considered a similar construction in \cite{Lee}.
+Her complex comes from the same $n$-cube of smoothings, and the modules associated to the vertices are the same as Khovanov's, although Lee takes the coefficient ring to be the rational numbers.
 The main difference is that the maps $m$ and $\Delta$ are slightly modified.
 In Lee's construction she uses the following maps as the multiplication and comultiplication on $A$.

-Let $CKh'(L)$ be the analogous complex to that constructed in section $2$, but replacing $m$ and $\Delta$ by $m'$ and $\Delta'$.
-With the grading shifts included, Khovanov's original maps $m$ and $\Delta$ were constructed so that the differentials preserve $q$-grading.
-(Each map $m$ or $\Delta$ decreases $q$-grading by $1$, but as the weight increases by $1$, there is a $q$-grading shift by $1$ which cancels out the decrease in $q$-grading by the $m$ or $\Delta$ map.
+Let $CKh'(L)$ be the analogous complex to that constructed in section $2$, but replacing $m$ and $\Delta$ by $m'$ and $\Delta'$ respectively.
+With the grading shifts included, Khovanov's original maps $m$ and $\Delta$ were constructed so that the differentials preserve quantum grading.
+(Each map $m$ or $\Delta$ decreases quantum grading by $1$, but as the weight increases by $1$, there is a quantum grading shift by $1$ which cancels out the decrease in quantum grading by the $m$ or $\Delta$ map.)

-However, Lee's differentials do not preserve $q$-grading, and $\Delta(\eX)$ does not even have a homogeneous $q$-grading.
-However each monomial in the image of some monomial $x$ under a differential map has $q$-grading greater than or equal to the $q$-grading of $x$.
-Let $q(x)$ denote the $q$-grading of $x$.
+However, Lee's differentials do not preserve quantum grading, and $\Delta(\eX)$ does not even have a homogeneous quantum grading.
+However each monomial in the image of some monomial $x$ under a differential map has quantum grading greater than or equal to the quantum grading of $x$.
+Let $q(x)$ denote the quantum grading of $x$.
 Then the differential respects the following filtration: